 Best Fertilizer Ratios to Use on Your Lawn

-Now that you have a basic idea of what the fertilizer numbers mean and why your turf needs them, let’s look at what fertilizer number to use in Spring.
+Now that you have a basic idea of what the fertilizer numbers mean and why your turf needs them, let’s look at what fertilizer numbers to use specifically in spring.
 The application rates will vary depending on the type of grass you have and the results of any soil tests that you may take.

-The best fertilizer to use on your lawn in the spring is typically going to be something with a higher percentage of nitrogen.
-A nitrogen fertilizer will help your turf grow stronger when it is spreading in the early spring.
-Using a fertilizer with too many pounds of nitrogen can end up hurting your lawn and causing long-term issues.
+The best fertilizer to use on your lawn in the spring is something with a higher percentage of nitrogen.
+A nitrogen fertilizer will help your turf grow stronger when spread in the early spring.
+That said, getting the ratio right is important because using too many pounds of nitrogen can cause long-term damage.

 A few of the different fertilizers that would be best for spring turf will be: